Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Introduction

 Robust Optimization (RO) is a widespread methodology for modeling decision-making problems under uncertainty that seeks to optimize worst-case performance~\citep{Bertsimas11, Gabrel14, Gorissen15}.
 In practice, RO problems usually admit multiple worst-case optimal solutions, the performance of which may differ substantially under non-worst-case uncertainty scenarios.
 Consequently, the choice of an optimal solution often has material impact on performance under real-world implementations.
 This important consideration, which was first brought forth by~\citet{Iancu14}, has been successfully tackled for static, single-stage (linear) RO problems.
 For the increasingly popular and broad class of dynamic, multi-stage Adaptive Robust Optimization (ARO) problems~\citep{BenTal04}, however, there is no successful approach for choosing an optimal solution, and the purpose of this paper is to bridge this gap.

 In particular, for static RO problems, \citet{Iancu14} proposed the choice of so-called Pareto Robustly Optimal (PRO) solutions.
 In general, PRO solutions unarguably dominate non-PRO solutions, because, by definition, the former guarantee that there do not exist other worst-case optimal solutions that perform at least as good as the current solution for all scenarios in the uncertainty set, while performing strictly better for at least one scenario.
+The PRO concept has been applied to several static robust optimization settings, such as distributionally robust mechanism design \citep{Kocyigit19}.

 Going beyond static RO problems, it is well understood that the choice of an optimal solution remains crucial for the broader class of multi-stage ARO problems.
 Similar to RO solutions, by following a worst-case philosophy and not considering performance across the entire spectrum of possible scenarios, ARO optimal solutions could lead to substantial performance losses.
 For example, see the work by \Citet{DeRuiter16}, who numerically demonstrate existence of multiple worst-case optimal solutions for the classical multi-stage inventory-production model that was considered in \citet{BenTal04}, and find them to differ considerably from each other in their non-worst-case performance.